 During the event which pans out for two days, the local traders and farmers from all across the country bring more than 1100+ varieties of mangoes which are put on display from all the common to the rarest varieties of the delicious fruit.

-1. Mango Stalls.
 For these two days of the Mango Festival, Dilli Haat seems to be quite overwhelmed with a soothing and lovely fragrance of mangoes.
-One can witness numerous stalls of mangoes from different states of India like Madhya Pradesh, West Bengal, Bihar and several others which come up with a wide range of juicy and scrumptious mangoes namely Langra, Nazuk Badab, Alphonso and many more.
+One can witness numerous stalls of mangoes from different states of India like Madhya Pradesh, West Bengal, Bihar, and several others which come up with a wide range of juicy and scrumptious mangoes namely Langra, Nazuk Badab, Alphonso, and many more.
 So, if you are up for tasting and buying some lip-smacking varieties of mangoes from all across the country, then you know where to head to this mango season.

-2. Competitions and Art Shows.
 Another exciting reason to visit the International Mango Festival in Delhi is due to its arts and craft shows wherein you get to experience everything from top-notch music and dance performances to even quiz competitions concocted around the theme of mangoes.
-Apart from this, there is even a slogan writing competition along with a competition of eating the maximum number of mangoes.
+Apart from this, there is even a slogan writing competition along with a competition for eating the maximum number of mangoes.
 The heaviest mango is awarded the title of the winner of the Delhi International Mango Festival of the year.

 To reach Delhi, you will need to cover a total distance of about 1,425, 1,491, 2,178 km from Mumbai, Kolkata, Bengaluru respectively.
 Here is how you can reach Delhi by the following means of public transport.

 By Air.
 Deboard at the Indira Gandhi International Airport (DEL).
 The airport is very well-connected with other Indian cities and towns.
-From the airport, as per your convenience, you can take a cab, auto-rickshaw, metro train, or a bus to reach Dilli Haat.
+From the airport, at your convenience, you can take a cab, auto-rickshaw, metro train, or a bus to reach Dilli Haat.

 By Train.
 As Delhi has very good train connectivity with other regions, consider deboarding at Delhi’s Anand Vihar Terminal, Old Delhi Train station, or at Nizamuddin Station.
 Once off the train, you can easily take a cab or some other means of transportation to reach your destination.
 From Gurgaon or Noida, you can commute via metro trains; its fair will cost you somewhere between INR 50-100.

 By Road.
-Depending upon your location, you can also consider travelling to Delhi via well-maintained road networks and fairly motorable national highways.
-For travelling, you can consider travelling via interstate/private buses, cabs or private vehicle from the nearby cities and towns.
+Depending upon your location, you can also consider traveling to Delhi via well-maintained road networks and fairly motorable national highways.
+For traveling, you can consider traveling via interstate/private buses, cabs, or private vehicles from the nearby cities and towns.